HfMT-ZM4/drawsocket/README.md

 # Drawsocket

 A Max/node.js based server/client system for drawing to web-browsers.
+Created at the Univeristy for Music and Theater Hamburg, 2019.

 ## Use in production